 - Carefully place the Brussels in the hot oil using a spider or slotted spoon.
 Cook in batches - don't overcrowd which lowers the temperature of the oil.

 - Let them cook for 2-3 minutes until they are crispy and golden.
 Remove them from the oil with the spider and place in a paper-towel lined bowl or baking rack.
+Sprinkle with salt immediately.

 - Continue until all the batches are cooked.

 - Add a squeeze of lemon, S&P, and a pinch of red pepper flakes.
 Taste and adjust seasoning as needed.